What Is Magnet® Recognition?

 In today’s world, patients are much more educated and are seeking

-Magnet designation hospitals provide patients and their families with
+Hospitals with Magnet designation provide patients and their families

-receive.
+to receive.
 The “Magnet” name helps patients identify hospitals

 What does Magnet recognition mean to nurses and the hospital?